CybersecurityForDemocracy/google_political_transparency_report/README.md

 This data joins up via YouTube video IDs to Ad Observer observations, which are otherwise outside the scope of this document.

 ## Database stuff
-Each of those data sources has its own table in Postgres.
+Each of those data sources has its own table(s) in Postgres.

-- creative_stats (creative_stats.csv)
+- creative_stats, advertiser_weekly_spend, advertiser_regional_spend, advertiser_stats (transparency bundle stuff)
+  - creative_stats is a sync of the CSV from the bundle, but adds `report_date`, which is the _most recent_ report to include that row -- because some ads stop appearing in the bundle.
+  - advertiser_regional_spend is a sync of the CSV, with a `report_date` added, so it's a time series..
+  - advertiser_stats is just a sync (with report date added, it represents the most recent report to include that row.)
+  - advertiser_weekly_spend is a each CSV, appended in the table, so it's a time series. (the underlying CSV is a time series.)
 - google_ad_creatives (scraped Transparency Report website data)
 - youtube_videos (youtube-scraped video data, transcripts etc.)

 ## Temporal aspects

-- we should scrape the Transparency Report website data frequently, since that data can disappear.
+- we scrape the Transparency Report website data daily, since that data can disappear, e.g. if an ad is taken down for a policy violation.
 - creative_stats and advertiser_weekly_spend are synced to the latest copy; each day's copy of advertiser_stats is kept (so you can chart total spend and total ads per day).
 - do YouTube videos change?
 I dunno.
 Probably doesn't matter.
 Maybe the transcripts aren't instant?
 We'll find out!